Rachelnarios/Eskate/README.md

 Providing NYC with skateboards

 ## Getting Started
-In this demo the user admin (you) will run a simple Map reduce to see how the Eskate service would function.This is a simulation and in real life the user would tap in their id card and an automated script would run this.
+In this demo the user admin (you) will run a simple Map reduce to see how the Eskate service would function.
+This is a simulation in real life the user would tap in their id card and an automated script would run this.
 ```
 Go to: and explore the user view
 The user is able to look at where stations are located